All Episodes

 I already have two videos up there now, and that's all behind a paywall.

-And that is a place where I'm doing videos on subjects, like I said, that are I find them to be very interesting subjects.
+And that is a place where I'm doing videos on subjects, like I said, that are, I find them to be very interesting subjects.

-Uh, but because they're somewhat mysterious, they don't have a lot of answers.
+But because they're somewhat mysterious, they don't have a lot of answers.

 For example, the most recent one I did there was I cover the world fairs.

-Um, what what they what was really going on, I don't know.
+What was really going on, I don't know.

-The the the official story is that they wanted to introduce new technologies to the world, and the way that 1893 first use of AC electricity to light up the right, yeah.
+The official story is that they wanted to introduce new technologies to the world.

 And the way they did it was by building literally hundreds of buildings bigger, and many of them were the biggest buildings in the world.

-Um the official story is that they were built temporary using plaster, wood, and linen, and they were only intended to last for a short period of time.
+The official story is that they were built temporary using plaster, wood, and linen, and they were only intended to last for a short period of time.

-Uh by contract, they had to destroy them all after the fair.
+By contract, they had to destroy them all after the fair.

 In many cases, they were destroyed by mysterious fires that were never investigated.